Demand Forecasting in Logistics: Methods, Process & Accuracy

 Logistics companies consistently face a handful of forecasting challenges:

 - Data silos.
-Historical data spread across TMS, accounting, and Excel.
-Consolidating is the first task.
+Historical data spread across a TMS, accounting software, and Excel.
+Consolidating it is the first task of any forecasting project.

 - Disruption sensitivity.
-Pandemics, port strikes, and extreme weather break historical patterns temporarily.
+Pandemics, port strikes, and extreme weather break historical patterns temporarily and confuse purely statistical models.

 - Accuracy measurement.
 Forecast accuracy depends on what you measure.
-Mean absolute percentage error (MAPE) is standard but can mislead on low-volume lanes.
+MAPE is standard but can mislead on low volume lanes.

-- Forecast horizon trade-off.
-Longer horizons have lower accuracy but more planning value.
+- Forecast horizon trade off.
+Longer horizons carry lower accuracy but more planning value, so the horizon must match the decision.

 Best Demand Forecasting Solutions for Logistics in 2026